Fear & Greed Index November 2024: 10 Stock Sentiment Charts

 A Call Option is purchased when a trader believes that the stock price will increase.

-Ultimately the index measures the volatility of those prices.
-A low VIX price indicates the market is good, and stock prices will continue on their normal upward trajectory.
+Ultimately, the index measures the volatility of those prices.
+A low VIX price indicates a good market and that stock prices will continue on their normal upward trajectory.

-A high VIX price above 30 indicates that more Put contacts are being purchased and that the investors are fearful and covering their trades with downside insurance.
+A high VIX price above 30 indicates that more Put contacts are being purchased, that investors are fearful, and that they are covering their trades with downside insurance.

 A VIX Volatility Index Above 30 Indicates Fear.